vahidalvandi/v2ray-docker-compose/README.md

 Follow these steps to set up V2Ray + Caddy (Web server) + CDN:

-1. In your CDN, create an `A` record pointing to your server IP with the proxy option turned off.
+1. On your CDN, create an `A` record pointing to your server IP with the proxy option turned off.
 1. Install Docker and Docker-compose on your server.
 1. Copy the `v2ray-caddy-cdn` and the `utils` directories into the server.
 1. Run ```./utils/bbr.sh``` to speed up server network.